 However, change is imperative for growth, and it’s no different for these supposedly unchanging brands.
-Over their many years of establishment, these brands have grown and adapted in their own ways to current times, garnering a huge fan base in the interim.
+Over their many years of establishment, these brands have adapted to current times, garnering a huge fan base in the interim.

 Because of how convenient and connected our world is today, digital natives are becoming increasingly vocal about societal issues.
-They are quick to call out brands when it comes to problematic or insensitive advertisements yet are also quick to support brands whom they deem as worthy.
+They are quick to call out brands when it comes to problematic or insensitive advertisements.
+But are also quick to support brands whom they deem as worthy.

 We have crowd culture to thank for this phenomenon, which is defined as diverse, widespread groups of people who join in support of, or even opposition to, a brand.
 Well-established brands are paying attention to their consumers, especially in the digital sphere, and rightfully so.
 Every brand knows that their customer is king.

-For example, McDonalds’ recently teamed up with a design agency to redesign and craft a new global packaging system, one that would appeal to the simplistic and modern taste of today’s consumers.
+For example, McDonalds’ recently teamed up with a design agency to redesign and craft a new global packaging system.
+One that would appeal to the simplistic and modern tastes of today’s consumers.
 Their launch received widespread critical acclaim, with many praising the minimalistic yet impactful designs.

-Yet we cannot forget how the same crowd of people were criticising their brand logo back in March 2020.
-When the pandemic first hit, McDonald’s redesigned their iconic logo in which their golden arches were separated to represent social distancing.
+Yet we cannot forget how the same crowd of people criticised their brand logo back in March 2020.
+When the pandemic arrived, McDonald’s redesigned their iconic logo in which their golden arches were separated to represent social distancing.
 However, they received fierce backlash and criticism from consumers on social media, who claimed that the brand was putting on a front without genuinely contributing to the fight against COVID-19.

-McDonald’s was quick to withdraw the controversial logo, even sharing a statement to the New York Post that said: “As a brand that operates in nearly 120 countries, we share a collective responsibility to help our communities in times of need.
-We apologise for any misunderstanding of the intent to remind our customers and communities on the importance of social distancing during these uncertain times.”
+McDonald’s was quick to withdraw the controversial logo, even sharing a statement with the New York Post that said: “As a brand that operates in nearly 120 countries, we share a collective responsibility to help our communities in times of need.
+We apologise for any misunderstanding of the intent to remind our customers and communities of the importance of social distancing during these uncertain times.”

 This example underscores the impact that crowd culture has on branding.
-Businesses that push content without understanding their audience and ensuring that their content is sensitive are at the risk of getting ‘cancelled’ online, which can have an adverse effect on the brand.
+Businesses that push content without understanding their audience and ensuring that their content is sensitive are at the risk of getting ‘cancelled’ online, which can harm the brand.

 How Do You Use Crowd Culture in Branding?

 Well, the best way to do so is to intertwine crowd culture in your brand system.
-Rather than waste your money on the marketing dollar, why not form a genuine connection with your target audience, and have them promote your brand for you?
+Rather than waste your money on the marketing dollar, here’s a better idea.
+Why not form a genuine connection with your target audience, and have them promote your brand for you?

 Aim to strike an emotional chord with your target audience when activating your brand.
-By doing so, your brand will form a genuine emotional connection with your target audience, an unshakeable bond that cannot be broken once it has been formed.
+By doing so, your brand will form a genuine emotional connection with your target audience.
+Resulting in an unshakeable bond that cannot be broken once it has been formed.
 It’s always easier said than done, however, and very few brands truly succeed.

-One good example of a brand that pays attention to crowd culture and executes their brand system well is Wendy’s.
+One good example of a brand that pays attention to crowd culture and executes its brand system well is Wendy’s.

 Their main angle is authenticity – which is something that the younger generation appreciates greatly.
-In fact, their authenticity comes with a bite of audacity, in which they’re unafraid to roast other brands and sometimes, even their own customers.
+In fact, their authenticity comes with a bite of audacity.
+In which they’re unafraid to roast other brands and sometimes, even their customers.

 All jokes aside, Wendy’s also ensures that their customer touchpoints are taken care of.
-They never leave a complaint unanswered, which reassures their customers and cements Wendy’s as a brand that genuinely cares for their audience.
+They never leave a complaint unanswered.
+This reassures its customers and cements Wendy’s as a brand that genuinely cares for its audience.